LinuxCommandLibrary

 locate

-find files by name
+Find files by name quickly

 TLDR

 Look for pattern in the database.
-Note: the database is recomputed periodically (usually weekly or daily)
+Note: The database is recomputed periodically (usually weekly or daily)

 $ locate [pattern]